jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically.rst

 * :ref:`I know that everything in Python is an object<everything is an object>`.
 * :ref:`I know how to use the unittest library<another way to write tests>`.
 * :ref:`I know how to use the datetime library<test person with datetime>`.
+* :ref:`I know what None is<what is None?>`.
+* :ref:`I know how to make a person with conditions<how to make a person with conditions>`.

-:ref:`Would you like to use makePythonTdd.sh to make a Python Test Driven Development environment to test None (the simplest object)?<what is None?>`
+* :ref:`I know how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment automatically>`

+:ref:`Would you like to test the truth table?<truth table>` It helps understand writing programs_ that make decisions based on :ref:`conditions<if statements>`.

 -----